-- Estate Planning – This is a good policy for estate planning because it covers you for life, and provides a death benefit and cash value which are both tax exempt.
+- Estate Planning – Whole life is a good policy for estate planning because it covers you for life, and provides a death benefit and cash value which are both income tax-exempt.

 - Convenience – This is an excellent type of policy if you are primarily concerned about providing both a fixed death benefit and an investment feature, but have little understanding about investments.

 - *Possibly Exempt from Creditors – The cash value and death benefit may be exempt from creditors in the event you are sued, as the money is intended for your beneficiary.